ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-7-2.md

-Chapter 7: Measuring and Evaluating Personal Success: Evaluating Individual Performance and Growth
+Evaluating Individual Performance and Growth
 ==================================================================================================

 In this chapter, we will explore strategies for evaluating individual performance and growth, which are critical for measuring personal success.
 We will discuss the importance of regular self-assessment and seeking feedback from others.